 You qualify for the MP2 savings program if you belong to any of the following groups:

-Inactive members who have stopped paying Pag-IBIG contributions may apply for Pag-IBIG MP2 by resuming their payments until they reach the minimum 24 monthly contribution requirement.
+Inactive members who have stopped paying Pag-IBIG contributions may enroll in MP2 by resuming their payments until they reach the minimum 24-monthly contribution requirement.

 Not registered with the Pag-IBIG Fund yet?
-You can register online as a voluntary member and pay contributions for at least 24 months before you can open an MP2 savings account.
+You can register online as a Pag-IBIG member and pay contributions for at least 24 months before opening an MP2 savings account.

-You can enroll in the Pag-IBIG MP2 savings program online or in-person at a Pag-IBIG office.
+You can apply for the MP2 savings program online or in person at a Pag-IBIG Fund office.
 Read on to learn how to open an MP2 savings account.

 Here are the steps to applying for the MP2 savings program online:

-If you have other transactions you need to complete at the nearest Pag-IBIG office, then you might as well open your Pag-IBIG MP2 savings account there.
-Note that you can transact only at a branch under the general community quarantine (GCQ).
+If you have other transactions you need to complete at the nearest Pag-IBIG office, then you might as well open your MP2 savings account there.
+Make sure to check the Pag-IBIG office's operating hours as they can change anytime.

 Simply submit the following documents for your MP2 application: